WRDS Dummy Data

 Dummy crsp_daily table

-The crsp_daily table only contains a month column and the daily excess returns ret_excess as additional columns to stock_panel_daily.
+The crsp_daily table only contains a date column and the daily excess returns ret_excess as additional columns to stock_panel_daily.

 crsp_daily_dummy = (stock_panel_daily